Qweggy1/Cliffhanger-Game/Cliffhanger.md

 This was the final result of all our work as a team and it was a very fun and interesting 3 days to plan, create and make.

+Cliffhanger is a Text based adventure game with mutiple endings and ASCII art, front end was not implemented as this was not part of the course we was currently working on.
+This simply demonstrates my use of code writing to create a brand new game from scratch.